 Am I Eligible for the I-601A Waiver?

 To qualify for either of the waivers, the applicant must establish that their U.S. citizen or lawful permanent resident spouse or parent would experience “extreme hardship” if the applicant was not allowed to return to the U.S. after a trip abroad.
 Note: children are not relatives for the waiver.
 Eligibility for the program is limited to people that meet specific criteria:

 - Present for Application Submission & Status Adjustment Interview: The person applying for the waiver is present in the USA at the time the application is submitted and will remain present in the US at least until the interview is scheduled by consular staff to adjust status.

 - Favorable History: Unlawful presence in the country is the only ground of inadmissibility that the waiver is designed to pardon.
 If there is some other unfavorable history, the waiver may be denied.

-- Beneficiary of an Approved I-130: The applicant must be the beneficiary of an approved I-130 filed by a family member (such as a husband, wife, parent or child over 21 or sibling) who is a U.S. citizen or lawful permanent resident.
-The qualifying relative, only a U.S. citizen or lawful permanent resident parent or spouse, is also required to demonstrate "extreme hardship" to qualify for the waiver.
+- Beneficiary of an Approved I-130: The applicant must be the beneficiary of an approved I-130 filed by a family member (such as a husband, wife, parent, child over 21, or sibling) who is a U.S. citizen or lawful permanent resident.
+The qualifying relative is also required to demonstrate “extreme hardship” to qualify for the waiver.